AdobeDocs/experience-platform.de-DE/help/catalog/privacy.md

 >[!NOTE]
 >
 >This section covers how to format privacy requests for the [!DNL Data Lake].
-It is strongly recommended that you review the [!DNL Privacy Service UI](../privacy-service/ui/overview.md) or [!DNL Privacy Service API](../privacy-service/api/getting-started.md) documentation for complete steps on how to submit a privacy job, including how to properly format submitted user identity data in request payloads.
+It is strongly recommended that you review the [[!DNL Privacy Service] UI](../privacy-service/ui/overview.md) or [[!DNL Privacy Service] API](../privacy-service/api/getting-started.md) documentation for complete steps on how to submit a privacy job, including how to properly format submitted user identity data in request payloads.

 Im folgenden Abschnitt wird beschrieben, wie Sie Datenschutzanforderungen für die [!DNL Data Lake] Verwendung der [!DNL Privacy Service] Benutzeroberfläche oder API erstellen.

 ### Verwenden der UI

-When creating job requests in the UI, be sure to select **[!UICONTROL AEP Data Lake]** and/or **[!UICONTROL Profile]** under _[!UICONTROL Products]_in order to process jobs for data stored in the[!DNL Data Lake]or[!DNL Real-time Customer Profile], respectively.
+When creating job requests in the UI, be sure to select **[!UICONTROL AEP Data Lake]** and/or **[!UICONTROL Profile]** under _[!UICONTROL Products]_ in order to process jobs for data stored in the [!DNL Data Lake] or [!DNL Real-time Customer Profile], respectively.

 <img src="images/privacy/product-value.png" width="450"><br>